darikoneil/Pat-Map/tutorial/output_documentation.md

 **global_cluster_coefficient**: global clustering coefficient of best model structure

+**identified_ensemble_performance**: Structure containing a performance metric structure for ensemble decoding on full, training, and test datasets.
+Each performance metric structure contains:

+**log_likelihood_by_frame**: M node by N sample matrix containing the log-likelihood ratio of models in which the respective node is forced ON or OFF

 **ensemble_nodes**: Cell array whose length is equal to the number of user-defined features.
 Each cell array contains a 1-order index of the identified ensembles neurons.

+**model_collection**: Structure containing:
+* *models*: M model cell vector containing learned models.
+Each model is a stucture containing the same fields as the previously described *best_model*                 * *x_train*: M sample by N node training dataset
+* *x_test*: M sample by N node testing dataset
+* *x_valid*: M sample by N node validation dataset

 **models**: M seed model cell vector containing seed models.
 Each model is a stucture containing the same fields as the previously described *best_model*
+**model_performance**: Structure containing a performance metric structure for model decoding on full, training, and test datasets.
+Each performance metric structure contains:

+**optimization_results**: snapshot of hyperparameter optimization object.

 **node_scores**: M neuron vector containing sum of 11 potentials for each node